FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_kv_precompiled.md

 | -50008 | Illegal character in field|
 | 其他| Other errors encountered while creating|

-With the above understanding of the KVTable abstract interface contract, the development of the KVTable contract can now be formally carried out.。
+With the above understanding of the KVTable abstract interface contract, the development of the KVTable contract can now be formally carried out。

 ### 2. Solidity contract uses KVTable